-We are confident our leaders will reflect thoughtfully on our views and best interests when making decisions for our future.

-Authoritarianism is entrenched and the national interest is sacrificed to a rich and powerful elite.
+Ontions for a Vision Are we maying closer to the professed Vision or in the sources Options for a Vision By 2050 Are we moving closer to the preferred Vision or in the reverse Direction?
+The current draft Vision for Australia Together We are confident our leaders will reflect thoughtfully on our views and best interests when making decisions for our future.
+A Reverse Vision: Authoritarianism is entrenched and the national interest is sacrificed to a rich and powerful elite.
 We can design no way out of our problems that will be heard.
 It is impossible to identify either truth or falsity.

-Are we moving closer to the preferred Vision or in the reverse Direction?

-On balance, we are moving away from the vision.

-- No monitoring is in place yet that has indicated positive travel. - However, free speech opportunities are now available on social media and other forms of internet communication.
+Con balance, we are moving away from the vision.
+Getting better No monitoring is in place yet that has indicated positive travel.
+However, free speech opportunities are now available on social media and other forms of internet communication.
 The internet has made it possible for any Australian to gain free access to information and then present reform proposals directly to governments in coherent and substantiated forms.
 They can now get their voices heard.
-The downside is that governments have not been receptive to these developments and have tried at times to suppress them (eg., attempts to suppress new breeds of policy commentators on YouTube such as Friendlyjordies and Juice Media). - Australians have yet to organise their use of the internet as a respectful public forum suitable for effective participation in democracy.
+The downside is that governments have not been receptive to these developments and have tried at times to suppress them (eg., attempts to suppress new breeds of policy commentators on YouTube such as Friendlyjordies and Juice Media).
+Australians have yet to organise their use of the internet as a respectful public forum suitable for effective participation in democracy.
 However, with the advent of National Integrated Planning & Reporting they can now create a single space on the internet for free, fully open and orderly engagement about choices for the future64.

-- Excessive market concentration of large news media businesses has become a significant threat to our social cohesion, climate security, defence security and to our democracy. - Oligopolistic control of fossil fuel industries, mining, banking, accounting and news media is building environmental disasters, unsustainable development and economic crisis for the nation.
-This was most obvious in the federal government's appointment of gas industry magnates to a National Covid-19 recovery commission. - The vast majority of Australians do not believe that governments put the public before vested interests, or that they consider the interests of future generations. - The vast majority also do not believe they can influence the future and do not believe they have a say beyond voting.
-Voting is not perceived to offer equal shares of power to Australians. - Many parliamentarians are tone-deaf to the views of the community, which explains why they have taken so long to begin listening to those calling for women's and LGBTIQ+ rights and safety. - The Coalition federal government does more that indicates a swing to secrecy, exclusion and authoritarianism than it does to indicate a willingness to respect and engage with Australians as equals. - Corruption is rife in government in Australia and both major parties have serially resisted being held accountable.
+Getting worse Excessive market concentration of large news media businesses has become a significant threat to our social cohesion, climate security, defence security and to our democracy.
+Oligopolistic control of fossil fuel industries, mining, banking, accounting and news media is building environmental disasters, unsustainable development and economic crisis for the nation.
+This was most obvious in the federal government's appointment of gas industry magnates to a National Covid-19 recovery commission.
+The vast majority of Australians do not believe that governments put the public before vested interests, or that they consider the interests of future generations.
+The vast majority also do not believe they can influence the future and do not believe they have a say beyond voting.
+Voting is not perceived to offer equal shares of power to Australians.
+Many parliamentarians are tone-deaf to the views of the community, which explains why they have taken so long to begin listening to those calling for women's and LGBTIQ+ rights and safety.
+The Coalition federal government does more that indicates a swing to secrecy, exclusion and authoritarianism than it does to indicate a willingness to respect and engage with Australians as equals.
+Corruption is rife in government in Australia and both major parties have serially resisted being held accountable.